Recorder

 Metal |

-Kazoos are made from various materials.
+The sound quality varies according to the material.
 The most common and the cheapest one is plastic, which amplifies the squeaky sound.
 Kazoos from metal sound lighter and are more stable, but more expensive too.
 Kazoos from wood are more beautiful and offer a warm soft sound.

 |